Test Stand VII

 Test Stand VII, Military launch pad ruins in Peenemünde, Germany

-The facility contains a specialized flame deflector system made of molybdenum-steel pipes, designed to withstand extreme temperatures during rocket motor testing.
+The facility features a specialized flame deflection system made of molybdenum-steel pipes designed to withstand extreme temperatures during rocket testing.
+This technical detail shows just how sophisticated early testing installations had to be.

 Location: Peenemünde